Named ranges in Google Sheets

 Using a named range in a formula is straightforward.
 Just use the name instead of specifying the range's A1 notation.
 For example, instead of =SUM(Sheet1!A1:B5), use =SUM(Expenses) instead.

 A screenshot of a Google Sheets spreadsheet that shows the user entering the formula =SUM(Expenses) in a cell.
-Here, "Expenses" is the name given to the range Sheet1!A1:A6.
+Here,

 Working with named ranges in Google Sheets using Google Apps Script